LPresence/ansibleSS/README.md

 jboss-mgmt-usr.yml : create a jboss management user, need to use a java class to encrypt the password
 jbossAnApp.yml : deploy an application on a Jboss server
 openshift_hosts : host file for installing openshift
+Jboss-asV1/2.yml : just some previous versions of jboss-as.yml

 Windows :